 56. Explain why northerners abandoned Reconstruction.

-57. Identify the goals of the “Redeemers”.
+57. Define and identify the goals of the “Redeemers”.

 58. Evaluate the successes of the Redeemers, by 1876.